jgor/combogen/README.md

 USAGE:
+./combogen [last_digit [number_of_columns]]
 Run combogen from the command line.
-It will prompt for you to input the third digit of the combination:
+If there are no arguments it will prompt for you to input the third digit of the combination:

 $ ./combogen